unikubehq/cli/docs/provision.rst

 Depending on the ``Environment`` settings on the Unikube platform, a deck is installed to a dedicated K8s namespace.
 If it's required you can still access this cluster using ``kubectl`` and manage things yourself.
-However, the Unikube team is working hard to make this a obsolete option.
+However, the Unikube team is working hard to make this an obsolete option.

 Deck Uninstallation
 ===================
 You can uninstall a deck as well.
-The command :code:`unikube deck uninstall` (see :ref:`unikube deck uninstall<reference/deck:uninstall>`) allows you to select the superfluous deck and removes it from your cluster.
+The command :code:`unikube deck uninstall` (see :ref:`unikube deck uninstall<reference/deck:uninstall>`) allows you to select the unneeded deck and removes it from your cluster.

 Delete a Project